isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 Then he works hard as if nothing had happened.
 It had been twelve years since he came to the colony after graduating from the special school.
 We expected him to change and let him move from the dormitory to the welfare apartment in Nakano Ward and challenge himself to an independent social life.

-He cried over his broken love, drank over the failure of his work, sighed and locked himself in his room, saying he could not see his own future, and his every situation became the subject of discussion by the institution's case workers.
+He cried over his broken love, drank over the failure of his work, sighed and locked himself in his room, saying he could not see his own future, and his every situation became the subject of discussion among the institution's case workers.

 "He was not ready for life outside the dormitory, he needed certain restraints."